 Related Journals of Plastic Pollution

-Journal of The Royal Society for The Promotion of Health, Journal of Experimental and Theoretical Artificial Intelligence, Journal of Epidemiology and Community Health, Climatology & Weather Forecasting, Petroleum & Environmental Engineering.
+Earth Science & Climatic Change, Advances in Recycling & Waste Management, Expert Opinion On Environmental Biology, International Journal of Waste Resources, Journal of The Royal Society for The Promotion of Health, Journal of Experimental and Theoretical Artificial Intelligence, Journal of Epidemiology and Community Health

 Indoor air pollution is a concern in the developed countries, where energy efficiency improvements sometimes make houses relatively airtight, reducing ventilation and raising pollutant levels.
 Sources of indoor air pollution are pesticides, household wastes, gases such as radon and carbon monoxide.